Plant bulbs in spring

 When you bring them home, water the pots well, then place them in a cold but protected area that's above freezing for a day or so to let them get used to colder temperatures before you plant them outside.

 Their blooms will also last a lot longer than they would indoors.
-For example, a pot of hyacinths indoors at normal room temperature will grow and bloom over a period of about two weeks.
-However, the same bulbs planted in the garden can last a month or more because outside temperatures are much cooler.
+A pot of hyacinths indoors at normal room temperature will grow and bloom over a period of about two weeks.
+However, the same bulbs planted in the garden can last a month or more because of cooler outdoor temperatures.